Author

 The work does not end with the implementation of the digital product passport.
 It needs to be continuously monitored and analysed in order to identify any issues that need to be addressed, such as outdated or inaccurate data, and inefficient processes.
 The data collected can also be used to generate valuable insights that can help companies optimise their supply chain, as well as identify other areas where they can reduce their environmental impact.

 Creating a digital product passport is a complex and time-consuming process.
-However, it will undoubtedly become the norm for businesses in the coming age of sustainability.
-By taking the effort to invest in setting up digital product passports, companies can take responsibility to drive the future of circularity, and tap into the growing demand for sustainable products.
+However, it is now becoming the norm for businesses, and the future of bioplastics in the coming age of sustainability.
+With digital product passports, companies can take responsibility for driving the future of circularity and tap into the growing demand for sustainable products.

-Contact our sales team to find out how our secure digital product passport solutions can help you scale your business sustainably.
+Find out how our secure solutions can help you establish digital product passport solutions to help your business scale sustainably

 circularise